- Contact Information

 I am having problems registering on the Supporter Login Features.
 What should I do?

 If you are having problems registering or using the Supporter’s Portal, please send an email to email@example.com or call 1(888) 504-3247 or (202) 521-0016.
 Please include the nature of the problem and we will respond to you as soon as possible.

 What if I still want to receive a tax receipt by mail?

-Please consider using our Supporter Login Area it is convenient for you and will save paper, postage, resources and will allow us to use more money directly for our programs and the women we support.
+Please consider using our Supporter’s Portal.
+It is convenient for you and will save paper, postage, resources and will allow us to use more money directly for our programs and the women we support.

-If you would still like to receive a tax receipt via mail please note that they will be sent mid to late February.
-To request a receipt be sent by mail please email a request to firstname.lastname@example.org.
+To request a receipt be sent by mail, please email a request to firstname.lastname@example.org.